SafeExamBrowser/seb-server/docs/monitoring.rst

 **Filter**

-There are some filter to hide/show SEB client connection of in particular states.
-These are located in the right action pane has the name of the filter action that will be performed on click and the name of the effected connection status.
+There are connection state filter to hide/show SEB client connection in particular states.
+These are located in the right action pane hand has the name of the filter action that will be performed on click (hide/show) and the name of the affected connection status.
 With this actions you are able to toggle between hide and show SEB client connection of a particular state.

+- **Show/Hide Requested** Use this to show or hide all SEB client connections that are currently in the "Requested" state and are not responding anymore.
+- **Show/Hide Active** Use this to hide SEB client connections in active state that has no incident and are not missing.
+If this filter is enabled and an active SEB connection gets an incident or is marked as missing it suddenly appears in the list.
+So no incidences are accidentally hidden.
+This feature is best used for exams with a lot of participants to keep a good overview.
 - **Show/Hide Closed** Use this to show or hide all SEB client connections that are currently in the "Closed" state.
-- **Show/Hide Requested** Use this to show or hide all SEB client connections that are currently in the "Requested" state and are not responding anymore.
 - **Show/Hide Canceled** Use this to show or hide all SEB client connections that are currently in the "Canceled" state.

+Since SEB Server version 1.3 each filter also shows the current number of connection in the particular state.
+Now one has an overview of how many connections are there for an exam and in witch state.

 .. note::
-    When a certain state filter is set to hide and a particular SEB client connection switches into that state, it will automatically be hiding from the list.
+    When a certain state filter is set to hide and a particular SEB client connection switches into that state, it will automatically disappear from the list.

 Detailed View
 -------------